JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
+* Compare the popular price policy of AWS, Azure, Google Cloud
 * Create a Project to fetch stock trading data and analysis - peak data - bottom data
 * Create a website demo for others to create website themselves.
 * Finish the Dictionary Application.
-* Finish the Package Comparation System.
+* Finish the Package Comparision System.
 * Design of Docker
 * Should create a page to list programming language differences to facilite the learning of a new programming language.
-* Apollo Framework -
+* Apollo Framework.
 * Eclipse MicroProfile
 * YAML file - Good to check more about it - Used in docker composer - Seems okay with configuration file
 * Design a tennis ball carrier -